javascript-tutorial/en.javascript.info/1-js/6-data-types/01-number/article.md

 alert( 7.3e9 );  // 7.3 billions (7,300,000,000)
 ```

-In other words, `e` multiplies the number by `1` with the given zeroes count.
+In other words, `"e"` multiplies the number by `1` with the given zeroes count.

 ```js
 1e3 = 1 * 1000